EdutainmentLIVE/swf-theme/README.md

 NOTE: The same multipliers are used for `light`, `dark`, `sat`, and `desat` operations.

-`tint` operation does not use presets but if no value is passed in will use fallback value (default is `25`).
+`tint` operation does not use presets but if no value is passed in will use the fallback value (default is `25`).

 **example usege with styled-components:**

-Lightens primary color value by 25% (no value defaults to preset of `3`)
+Lightens primary color value by 25% (if no value is passed in, it defaults to the equivalent preset of `3`)

 ```jsx
 import styled from 'styled-componets'